Delfi AS v. Estonia: Significance

 The ruling was unexpected, because of potential conflicts with the "actual knowledge" standard of Article 14 of the EU's E-Commerce Directive.
-It also raises anxieties as to the extent freedom of expression on the internet has been compromised.
-The ruling does not yet have direct legal effect, but it may be influential in the development of national and European Union law.
+The ruling is influential in the development of national and European Union law, particularly leading to the Digital Services Act.

-Delfi AS was represented by attorneys-at-law Karmen Turk and Villu Otsmann from pan-Baltic law firm TRINITI and the government of Estonia by Maris Kuurberg.
+Delfi AS was represented by attorneys-at-law Karmen Turk and Villu Otsmann from pan-Baltic law firm Triniti and the government of Estonia by Maris Kuurberg.

 The case was followed shortly by Magyar Tartalomszolgáltatók Egyesülete and Index.hu Zrt v.
 Hungary, which reached a different conclusion based on slightly different facts.